HoerTech-gGmbH/openMHA/README.md

 commercial hearing aid prescription rules *DSLmio 5* and *NAL NL2*.

-The software libraries implementing these rules must be obtained from their respective authors.
-The openMHA team provides wrappers around these libraries which for legal reasons are not distributed as part of openMHA but as optional extras.
+The software libraries implementing these rules must be obtained from their respective vendors.
+The openMHA team provides wrappers around these libraries.
+These wrappers are not part of openMHA but are optional extras.

 Please refer to files [README_NALNL2.md](README_NALNL2.md) and [README_DSLmio5.md](README_DSLmio5.md) for more information.